choojs/website/content/docs/routing/index.md

 `state.query.bin`.

 ## Dynamic routing
-Sometimes there will be pages that have the same layout, but different data.
-For example user pages, or blog entries.
+Sometimes there will be pages that have the same layout but different data, such as user pages or blog entries.
 This requires _dynamic routing_.
 In Choo we have two types of syntax for dynamic routing.

 ### Params